Spacecraft Propulsion Systems

 No additional lead times!

-Clustering Individual Modules is advantages for spacecrafts smaller than ~150kg.
+Clustering Individual Modules is an advantage for spacecrafts that are smaller than ~150kg.

-The modular approach of the IFM Nano Thruster allows for a large number of possible mission advantages, including attitude control capabilities.
+The modular approach of the IFM Nano Thruster allows for a large number of possible mission advantages.

 ORBIT LIFE EXTENSION